 Hay is the most important part of your rabbit’s diet.
 You want to make sure they have hay available for munching all day long.
 Timothy hay is best for adult rabbits, since it is rougher and will help grind down a rabbit’s teeth to keep them from overgrowing.
 Rabbit’s that are 6 months or younger should get alfalfa hay (learn more about a young rabbit diet).

 You can get hay at a pet store (and if you do I recommend getting Oxbow brand hay), but I actually prefer to get hay for my rabbits online at Small Pet Select.
-This is an excellent online store that I always trust to have high quality hay.
+This is an excellent online store that I always trust to have high-quality hay.
 It’s greener and fresher than what you’ll find on the pet store shelves making it much more enticing for rabbits to eat.
-And you can get 15% off your first order if you visit this link!
+And you can get 15% off your first order if you use the code BUNNYLADY at checkout!

 7. Fresh leafy greens